rubenpieters/pyfi/README.md

 <h2>Purpose</h2>

-pyfi (PYthon Function Interface) lets you call python from haskell by giving a high level interface for wrapping python functions.
-This enables communication between haskell and python with much less friction than through python's C API.
-The library uses json serialization for basic types and pointers for more complex python objects, making it great for either wrapping your existing python projects with haskell or using a python library from a haskell script.
+Pyfi (PYthon Function Interface) lets you call python from haskell without writing C API code.
+Just define any python function inline, tell haskell the type signature, and let pyfi figure out the rest.
+The library uses json serialization for basic types and pointers for references to more complex python objects.
+It's great for either wrapping your existing python projects with haskell or using a python library from a haskell script.

 <h2>Tutorial</h2>
 First, let's see an example